 Wide Legged Forward Bend D -Prasarita Padottanasana D

-- Inhale lengthen the front of the body, exhale fold forward from the hips, keeping the back straight and the chest open, and keeping the hips over the heels.
-Go halfway down with a straight back and place your hands underneath your shoulders onto the floor, keeping your arms straight.
-Maintain the length along the front of the body, neck long and gaze in front of you without compressing the back of the neck.
+- Fold forward from the hips, keeping your back long and your chest open, as you exhale.
+Go half-way down with a straight back and place your hands underneath your shoulders onto the floor, or on blocks.
 Take a few breaths here.

 - If you feel you can still go further with a straight back, on the next exhale, fold deeper from the hips, taking your big toes between your index, middle fingers and thumb, keeping elbows out to the sides, in line with the wrists.